 Posted On December 21, 2022 Consumer Privacy & Data Breaches

-The data breach lawyers at Console & Associates, P.C. are actively investigating the Hope College data breach.
-If you have received a breach notification and are interested in learning about the risks of identity theft and what you can do to protect yourself, we are offering free consultations where we can discuss your legal options for receiving compensation from Hope College.
+The data breach lawyers at Console & Associates, P.C. are actively investigating the Eggleston data breach.
+If you have received a breach notification and are interested in learning about the risks of identity theft and what you can do to protect yourself, we are offering free consultations where we can discuss your legal options for receiving compensation from Louise W. Eggleston Center, Inc.

-After learning that the consumer data was, in fact, exposed to a third party, Hope College’s next step was to review the files and determine what information was made available, which they completed on November 8, 2022.
-The types of information exposed were first and last names, dates of birth, Social Security numbers, student ID numbers, and driver’s license numbers.
+The focus of the investigation by Eggleston was the cause of the breach.
+It wanted to know if any consumer information was leaked because of the attack.
+After learning that the consumer data was, in fact, exposed to a third party, Eggleston’s next step was to review the files and determine what information was made available.
+The types of information exposed were first and last names, Social Security numbers, financial account numbers, access codes, military ID numbers, driver’s license numbers, and non-driver ID numbers.
 While not consistent with each individual, any or all of the information listed may have been leaked due to the attack.

-On December 15, 2022, Hope College sent out letters to all individuals whose sensitive information had been compromised.
+On December 16, 2022, Eggleston Services sent out letters to all individuals whose sensitive information had been compromised.

 To schedule your free consultation, just call (866) 778-5500 today or fill out our secure contact form.

-Below is a copy of the initial data breach letter issued by Hope College (here is the actual notice sent to consumers):
+Below is a copy of the initial data breach letter issued by Louise W. Eggleston Center, Inc. (here is the actual notice sent to consumers):